-If any bids were placed during the first 35 days of expiration, the domain will not enter Redemption and is instead sent to SnapNames.com to be sold at auction.
-Once queued, the domain will either be sold or deleted by the 42nd day after expiration, depending on whether or not the domain is successfully sold by SnapNames.
+If any bids were placed during the first 35 days of expiration, the domain will not enter the Redemption phase and is instead sent to SnapNames.com to be sold at auction.
+Once queued, the domain will either be sold or deleted by the 42nd day after expiration, depending on whether or not SnapNames successfully sells the domain.

-HostGator loses all control over a domain sent to auction, and if the owner of the domain wishes to purchase the domain back, they may do so by either signing up for an account with SnapNames.com or waiting for the domain to be released to the public once more.
+HostGator loses all control over a domain sent to auction, and if the domain owner wishes to purchase the domain back, they may do so by either signing up for an account with SnapNames.com or waiting for the domain to be released to the public once more.

 After approximately 42 days of being expired and the domain is not renewed or placed on backorder during an auction, the domain will enter its redemption period for approximately 30 days.
 While in redemption, the current owner can renew the domain for the normal renewal fee plus a $75.00 redemption fee.
 If not restored during redemption, the domain will be placed into its pending delete status.

-If the domain name is not redeemed during its redemption period, then it would move to the Pending Delete period for five (5) days.
-In this status, the domain name can not be redeemed, and after this period, the domain name would be released and available for public registration.
+If the domain name is not redeemed during its redemption period, it will move to the Pending Delete period for five (5) days.
+In this status, the domain name can not be redeemed, and after this period, the domain name will be released and available for public registration.

-You must always initiate the domain transfer with the new company.
-The process takes approximately 5 to 7 days to complete.
-It is important to keep in mind that there are several obstacles that can make a valid domain registration transfer fail.
+Domain transfer is switching your domain from one registrar to another.
+This process takes approximately 5 to 7 days to complete.
+It is important to keep in mind that several obstacles can make a valid domain registration transfer fail.